antonpichka/library_architecture_mvvm_modify/package/README.md

 ##### Rules

-- When create methods ?:
+- Under what conditions are methods created ?:
 - - Void:
 - - - A variable is set or used in another variable
 - - - When necessary to use loops: 'for', 'while', 'do while'